samerlahoud/tutorial-lpwan-iot/ICT-18/technical-specs.md

 ## NB-IoT

 ### What is NB-IoT?
-- 3GPP radio technology standard: releases R13 and R14
+- NB-IoT is part of the 3GPP LTE specifications: releases R13 and R14
+- NB-IoT leverages the LTE ecosystem to ensure a fast time-to-market:
+    - it reuses many LTE design principles:
+        - \small Multiple access techniques: OFDMA in the DL and SC-FDMA in the UL
+        - Protocol architecture: MAC, RLC, PDCP, RRC...
+        - Security management: authentication, encryption, and integrity protection
+        - Mobility management
+        - Bearer management?
+    - it reuses LTE infrastructure through a software upgrade

+### Deployment Flexibility
 - Reutilizes cellular telecommunication bands
     - Three possible operation modes: in-band, guard-band, or standalone
-- Reutilizes cellular telecommunication infrastructure

 - Shares common characteristics with LTE networks
     - Modulation technique
     - Access method